INSIDERS-COOP/pbiviz-docs/customviz/2-mass-filter.md

 If you modify any setting from the format pane, you will need to manually replicate the change on every page the visual is synchronized on.

 You will encounter incoherent behavior when synchronized _Mass Filter_ visuals don't share the same maximum term limit.<br />
-If a user uses the maximum number of terms available in the visual configure with the higher limit, the visuals with lower limits on other pages will be in error state, and therefore unusable.
+If a user uses the maximum number of terms available in the visual configured with the higher limit, the visuals with lower limits on other pages will be in error state, and therefore unusable.
 {: class="note"}

 ## Usage